-If you're sending content that includes blacklisted URLs, shortened URLs, or content that references commonly-used phrases from spam emails, your emails may generate a failed content review.
+If you're sending content that includes denylisted (sometimes called blacklisted) URLs, shortened URLs, or content that references commonly-used phrases from spam emails, your emails may generate a failed content review.

 Transactional Email uses a variety of factors to help set an account's reputation and hourly quota.
 One of these factors is the content of the email you're sending.